jemspar/rootstalk_summer2019/content/volume-v-issue-1/on-the-changing-nature-of-the-obituary.md

 After Noah Sagan of Latrobe, Pennsylvania, died of a drug overdose, his mother was determined to pay tribute to her son’s sarcastic humor thus: “He loved the Pittsburgh Penguins, playing videogames, our dog Lizzy, and chicken.
 He hated lifting weights, but did it anyway, then had a cigarette.”

+{{% pullquote %}}
+Readers learn not only what a person did but also who the person was.
+Such information-based storytelling weaves a sense of the local public into our history.
+{{% /pullquote %}}

 Then there’s Bill Maurer’s obituary.
-Bill was managing editor of the Des Moines Tribune and co-managing editor of the Des Moines Register.
+Bill was managing editor of the *Des Moines Tribune* and co-managing editor of the *Des Moines Register*.
 His 2011 obit was written by friend Michael Gartner who has been Page One Editor of the [Wall Street Journal](https://www.wsj.com) and, later, editor and president of the Des Moines Register.
 Michael opened the obit thus: “Bill Maurer’s goal was to live to be 113.
 He didn’t make it.”

 Robin Kline of Des Moines, Iowa, a culinary professional, crafted her 95-year-old mother’s obituary.
 I’d never met her mother, but after reading the obit, I knew the woman by the passages:

 > “Irene grew up on the diversified family dairy farm, baking pies for threshing crews, gathering eggs from the hen house and every autumn helping butcher and process hogs and making gallons of apple butter for the family table.

 > “In college she became skilled in the campus bakery, and fondly remembered making doughnuts for student breakfasts in the wee hours of the morning.”

-“When she and her husband moved to Chicago, she enjoyed discovering the adventures of the metropolis especially the many different ethnic neighborhoods and restaurants that offered new flavors, dishes and cuisine.”
+> “When she and her husband moved to Chicago, she enjoyed discovering the adventures of the metropolis especially the many different ethnic neighborhoods and restaurants that offered new flavors, dishes and cuisine.”

-“Later, she led a team of foods teachers, introduced international foods classes to students and broke with tradition by teaching boys’ food preparation classes”.
+> “Later, she led a team of foods teachers, introduced international foods classes to students and broke with tradition by teaching boys’ food preparation classes.”

 With this approach, readers learn not only what a person did but also who the person was.
 Such information-based storytelling weaves a sense of the local public into our history.